AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 ## Creating a Content Set {#create-content-set}

-Before any content can be copied a content set must be defined.
+Before any content can be copied, a content set must be defined.
 Once defined, content sets can be reused to copy content.
 Follow these steps to create a content set.

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.